 Attend the Symphony

 The Boston Symphony Orchestra is a cultural staple of the city, and what could make you feel more cultured and refined than attending the symphony?
 Dress up in your best, grab a cocktail at one of Boston’s many terrific bars, and then settle in for a riveting performance.

 —> Click here for our huge list of best romantic New England getaways <—

 Relax With a Couples Spa Treatment

-If your romantic weekend in Boston demands a bit of luxury, then you should book a couples spa session to put you both in the most blissed out frame of mind.
+As you look for romantic things to do in Boston, your itinerary demands a bit of luxury.
+If you’re aiming to “treat yo’self” you should book a couples spa session to put you both in the most blissed out frame of mind.
 The G2O Spa and Salon is the place to go.
 This centre offers many options for massage, facials, and other body treatments.
 After your side by side couples massage, you can retreat to the penthouse roof terrace that looks out on posh Newbury Street.

 Explore Boston’s Museums